Master of Science in Biology

 Apply to NEIU!
-We accept new students in fall, spring, or summer terms.
-Northeastern offers both a Master in Science (MS) degree in biology and a Master of Arts in Teaching (MAT) degree in secondary education.
-Please contact us at BioGradPrograms@neiu.edu with any questions.
+We welcome new students in the fall, spring, and summer terms.
+Northeastern offers both a Master of Science (M.S.) in Biology and a Master of Arts in Teaching (M.A.T.) in Secondary Education.
+For questions or more information, please contact us at BioGradPrograms@neiu.edu.

 Master of Science in Biology